Menu

 CLASSIC SCENES

-* The Goodies reviewing Visconti's movie 'Death In Bognor', in which an old codger shuffles slowly along a sunrise-lit beach for an hour or two, causing Bill to get impatient for him to snuff it.
-Cries of "Why are we waiting!" and "Come on you blighter, die!!" are finally rewarded when the old man kicks his heels in the air in a magnificent death dive (it could only have been Graeme in disguise!) and sprawls flat on the sand.
-The movie then continues for another 90 minutes, in which absolutely nothing happens!
+* The Goodies reviewing Visconti's movie 'Death In Bognor', in which an old codger shuffles slowly along a sunrise-lit beach for an hour or two, causing Bill in particular to get impatient for him to snuff it.
+Cries of "Come on, let's have the death then!", "Why are we waiting?!" and "Come on you blighter, die!
+C'mon, die!" are finally rewarded when the old man kicks his heels in the air in a magnificent death dive (it could only have been Graeme in disguise!) and sprawls flat on the sand.
+The movie then continues for another 90 minutes, in which absolutely nothing happens, though Tim comments "At least it's better than 'Death In Venice'!"

-* The next movie for review - 'The Life Of Pablo Casals' by Ken Russell - where a robed nun slowly does a striptease, causing the old violinist to gradually overheat until flames are leaping from his violin and smoke is pouring from his ears.
-The nun is then revealed as a white-faced clown to chants of "What a load of rubbish!" from Bill, and Graeme's attempts to praise the movie for its "surrealistic symbolistic qualities" are dismissed by Bill as "A load of old cobblers!"
+* The next movie for review - 'The Life Of Pablo Casals' by Ken Russell - where a robed nun slowly does a striptease, causing the old violinist accompanying her to gradually overheat to the point where flames are leaping from his violin and smoke is pouring from his ears.
+The nun is then revealed as a white-faced clown to chants of "What a load of rubbish!" from Bill and Tim, with Graeme's pretentious attempts to praise the movie for its "surrealistic symbolistic qualities" being dismissed by Bill as "a load of old cobblers!"

-* All of the scenes where they get in the way of each other's films, especially Graeme's high noon shootout in the wild west being interrupted by Tim's Roman soldiers, Bill knocking on the door of the Pony Express office to find a Roman soldier in the bog, the Keystone Cops waddling through Samson and Delilah's bedroom and Bill hanging grimly from a skyscraper window ledge, only to have Tim walking across the side of the building fighting a lion, with Bill then sitting on the ledge in disgust and falling backwards through the window.
+* All of the scenes where they get in the way of each other's films, especially Graeme's high noon shootout in the wild west being interrupted by Tim and his Roman soldiers, Bill knocking on the door of the Pony Express office in desperation to escape from a gun-toting Graeme only to find a Roman soldier in the loo, the Keystone Kops waddling through Samson and Delilah's bedroom and Bill hanging grimly from a skyscraper window ledge, only to have Tim walking across the side of the building fighting a lion, with Bill then sitting on the ledge, throwing his arms out in disgust and falling backwards through the window.

-* The entire final chase scene with literally dozens of brilliant visual gags; the pick of them being Bill opening the door of the Epics Dept. only to have his head sandwiched by Moses and the ten commandments, Laurel and Hardy bowing to Graeme then decking him, the barn wall falling around the three Goodies who are standing in the window slot, Julie Andrews being mercilessly terminated by an Indian arrow to the chest, the chase through the various theatre screens and seats, the truck bursting through the film screen at Graeme and a huge Bill reaching out of the screen to pick up Tim before dropping him onto the real Bill in another screen.
+* The entire final chase scene with literally dozens of brilliant visual gags; the pick of them being Bill opening the door of the Epics Dept. only to have his head sandwiched by Moses with the tablets containing the Ten Commandments, Laurel and Hardy bowing courteously to Graeme, then decking him, the barn wall falling around the three Goodies who are standing in the window slot (with Buster Keaton scribbling down notes afterwards on how it was done), Julie Andrews being mercilessly terminated by an Indian arrow to the chest, the chase through the various theatre screens and seats (which is an amazing piece of editing), the truck bursting through the film screen at Graeme (also editing perfection) and a huge Bill reaching out of the screen to pick up Tim before dropping him into a hammock held by the silent comedy stars, from where he is lobbed onto the real Bill in another screen.

 GUEST STARS